Thyssenkrupp not looking at steel merger at the moment - CEO

-Thyssenkrupp (TKAG.DE) has no plans at the moment to merge its steel business, Europe's second-largest, with a rival, Chief Executive Martina Merz told Rheinische Post in an interview.
+FRANKFURT (Reuters) - Thyssenkrupp has no plans at the moment to merge its steel business, Europe’s second-largest, with a rival, Chief Executive Martina Merz told Rheinische Post in an interview.

 “Merger plans are not an issue for us at the moment,” Merz was quoted as saying, but added the group was thinking about alliances, for example in the industry’s efforts to decarbonise production via green hydrogen.